 Rural History at Guelph

-Studying – and serving – rural communities has been a core orientation of the University of Guelph since its origins as an agricultural college.
-The Department of History has long shared this interest, as was recognized in 2002 by the establishment of the Canada Research Chair in Rural History.
-Today a number of historians (faculty and graduate students) are pursuing research on rural subjects in widely varied contexts.
+Since its origins as an agricultural college, the University of Guelph has devoted its attention to studying and serving rural communities.
+The Department of History shared this interest and was notably recognized in 2002 by the establishment of the Canada Research Chair in Rural History and in 2014 with the creation of the Francis & Ruth Redelmeier Professorship in Rural History.
+Today, a number of faculty and graduate students pursue research on rural subjects in widely varied contexts.